-In addition to English Language Fellows, the Department of State also supports a network of 18 Regional English Language Offices (RELOs) located in Embassies around the world that operate under the supervision of ECA's Office of English Language Programs in Washington.
-Each RELO is a specialist Foreign Service Officer with an advanced degree in Teaching English as a Foreign Language (TEFL)-many, in fact are former English Language Fellows.
+In addition to English Language Fellows, the Department of State also supports a network of 18 Regional English Language Officers (RELOs) located in Embassies around the world that operates under the supervision of ECA's Office of English Language Programs in Washington.
+Each RELO is a Foreign Service Specialist with an advanced degree in Teaching English as a Foreign Language (TEFL) - many, in fact are former English Language Fellows.

-In collaboration with U.S. Embassies, RELOs oversee the English Access Microscholarship Program, organize teacher training seminars and workshops; consult with host-country ministry, university, and teacher-training officials.
+In collaboration with U.S. Embassies, RELOs oversee the English Access Microscholarship Program, organize teacher training seminars and workshops; and consult with host-country ministry, university, and teacher-training officials.
 They also oversee ECA's other English language activities, such as the English Language Specialists, English Language Fellow, and E-Teacher Scholarship Programs.
 As the attached table of Regional English Language Offices and the countries they cover suggests, RELOs are over-burdened in the extreme.

-Region Post Countries Covered Africa Dakar Benin, Burkina-Faso, Cameroon, Republic of Cape Verde, Central African Republic, Chad, Cote D'Ivoire, Equatorial Guinea, Gabon, Gambia, Ghana, Guinea, Guinea-Bissau, Liberia, Mali, Mauritania, Niger, Nigeria, Sao Tome and Principe, Senegal, Sierra Leone, Togo Angola, Botswana, Burundi, Comoros, Democratic Republic of Congo, Republic of Congo, Republic of Djibouti, Eri- trea, Ethiopia, Kenya, Lesotho, Madagascar, Malawi, Mauritius, Mozambique, Nambia, Rwanda, Seychelles, Somalia, Republic of South Africa, Swaziland, Tanzania, Uganda, Zambia, Zimbabwe East Asia Beijing Bangkok People's Republic of China, Hong Kong, Mongolia Burma, Cambodia, Laos, Taiwan, Thailand, Vietnam
+Region Post Countries Covered Africa Dakar Benin, Burkina-Faso, Cameroon, Republic of Cape Verde, Central African Republic, Chad, Cote D'Ivoire, Equatorial Guinea, Gabon, Gambia, Ghana, Guinea, Guinea-Bissau, Liberia, Mali, Mauritania, Niger, Nigeria, Sao Tome and Principe, Senegal, Sierra Leone, Togo